ivanros/podcaster-codetest/README.md

 ### E2E tests

-**Important**: it is necessary to have the application running with `start` or `start:prod` on another terminal so that the e2e tests can use the launched application for the execution of the tests.
+**Important**: it is necessary to have the application running with `start` or `start:prod` on another terminal so that cypress can use the launched application for the execution of the tests.

 1. Use `yarn cypress` (or `npm run cypress`) to run the Cypress interface
 2. Then press into the "E2E Testing" box